archivesspace/archivesspace/migrations/README.md

 CLI client of the backend application.
 (Note: There is no CLI for exporting at this time.)

 If you wish to run the tool as a standalone CLI client, you will need to have the 'common' directory on your classpath.
-If you have the entire project checked out, you can do that like this:
+If you have the entire project source checked out, you can do that like this:

       $ export RUBYLIB={path_to_archivesspace}/common:$RUBYLIB